Davcode1234/Davcode1234/README.md

 I'm Dawid, a passionate frontend developer from Poland.
 Mainly uses React and NextJS, but constantly follow and learn new technologies related to web development.

 ## About Me
-- Currently I'm working at marketing agency, developing a custom ERP system to manage company.
+- Currently I'm working at marketing agency, developing a custom ERP system to manage company and website [Gamma](https://www.gamma24.pl/).
 - 📫 How to reach me: [dpietruszewski12@gmail.com](mailto:dpietruszewski12@gmail.com)

 ## Skills